bakame-php/aide-uri/README.md

 ## System Requirements

-To use the package you are required to use:
+To use the package, you should require:

 - **PHP >= 8.1** but the latest stable version of PHP is recommended
 - [League URI Interfaces](https://github.com/thephpleague/uri-interfaces) and its dependencies
 - [URL-Parser](https://github.com/TRowbotham/URL-Parser) and its dependencies

 > [!TIP]
-> You should install `symfony/polyfill-php82` to use its `SensitiveParameter` polyfill if you are using **PHP 8.1**
+> If you are using **PHP 8.1**, you SHOULD install `symfony/polyfill-php82` to use its `SensitiveParameter` polyfill

 ## Install